Skip to content

 Each race starts at 5 a.m., so it will be a very early morning.
 When I ran the Disney Princess 5K, runners had to board the buses by 4:45 a.m. (at the latest) on race day.

 Complimentary shuttles run every 30 minutes to the ESPN Wide World of Sports Complex, too.
-This is where you’ll go to pick up your race packet and bib in the days before your race.
+This is where you can pick up your race packet and bib in the days leading up to your race.

 Reserve Your Accommodations Early for Disney Princess Half Marathon Weekend

 I strongly encourage you to make your Walt Disney World Resort lodging reservations as early as possible.
-Unfortunately, I waited until the month before my race and could only get into Disney’s All-Star Music Resort.
+Unfortunately, I waited until the month before my race and could only secure a room at Disney’s All-Star Music Resort.

 If you aren’t an early riser, I recommend staying as close as possible to the race starting line at one of the EPCOT area resorts.
 From one of these resorts, you can drive yourself in less than 10 minutes, take the race shuttle, or even walk to EPCOT from some resorts.